-Here at East Coast Physiotherapy and Sports Injury clinic, we see this very common hip complaint, typically from middle aged 'weekend warriors', elite athletes and even those who do not regularly exercise.
+Here at East Coast Physiotherapy and Sports Injury clinic, we see this very common hip complaint, in anything from our hill walkers, our 'weekend warriors', elite athletes and even those who do not regularly exercise.
 Females tend to be afflicted more than males, typically aged 35-60.
-Global prevalence is estimated at 1 in 4 women over 50, prevalent in postmenopausal women, and can have a considerably large knock on affect on quality of life.
+It's estimated to affect 1 in 4 women over 50, especially in postmenopausal women, and can have a considerably large knock on affect on quality of life.

 Thanks to a research surge over the last 10 years, our knowledge is constantly evolving about tendons - those tough fibrous connective tissue that links muscle to the their boney attachment and transmits mechanical force between such structures.
 How does pathology develop in them?
 What drives pain in conditions associated with them, and do we best manage them in rehabilitation?

 Tendinopathy is a clinical syndrome, characterized by peristant, localized pain and loss of function, commonly from overuse, repetitive patterns.
-Mechanical force of tendons beyond their loading capacity is typically at fault.
-Gluteal tendinopathy is the most prevalent lower limb tendinopathy.
-In the case of gluteal tendinopathy, when under excessive compressive and tensile load, these tendons of both gluteal medius and minimus will start to grumble as the pathological process kicks in!
+Pushing tendons beyond what they are able for is typically at fault.
+Gluteal tendinopathy is the most common tendon problem in the leg.

-While we don't have all the answers (yet!), we are confident that specific exercise-based physiotherapy, load modification and education has long lasting positive effects, reducing the often disabling impact of this condition on your activities of daily living and sporting endeavours.
+While we don't have all the answers (yet!), we are confident that specific exercise-based physiotherapy, modifying activity and education has long lasting positive effects, reducing the often disabling impact of this condition on your activities of daily living and sporting endeavours.

 A fantastic study called the LEAP trial published in 2018 showed Improvements in pain, pain frequency, and quality of life with education and targeted exercise as first choice intervention strategies, over steroid injections or a "wait and see" approach.